 - Enroll at least half time (6 hours) for the summer semester

 - Have a Pell grant Lifetime Eligibility Usage (LEU) of 550% or below in the additional Pell grant scheduled award semester.

 Pell Grant recipients will be automatically awarded and accepted based on enrollment.
 If you do not want to receive a Pell award for the summer semester, please email our department at email@example.com.

-A loan is money you borrow and must pay back with interest.
-Loan funds are available through Federal Student Loans (subsidized, unsubsidzed, Parent PLUS, etc.) or through Private Loan programs.
+A loan is money that you borrow and must pay back with interest.
+Loan funds are available through Federal Student Loans (subsidized, unsubsidized, Parent PLUS, etc.) or through Private Loan programs.
 For more information on each loan program, click here.

 - Federal Student Loans - All remaining loan eligibility will be packaged as offered on your ULink account.